lvclark/tagdigger/README.md

 The nucleotides before and after the forward slash will be the 0 and 1 alleles, respectively.

-Polymorphic regions can be more than one nucleotide long, but there can only be one pair of square brackets and one forward slash in the sequence.
+Polymorphic regions can be more than one nucleotide long, and there can be more than one forward slash in the sequence (but only one pair of square brackets, so phasing can be inferred).
 For example:

 ```
 Mrkr2010,ACGTAAACGATA[AAG/GAC]TACGATAAATTT,
+Mrkr2011,GGATAAC[CAC/TAC/TAT]GGATTA,
 ```

+These tags will be named Mrkr2010_AAG_0, Mrkr2010_GAC_1, Mrkr2011_CAC_0, Mrkr2011_TAC_1, and Mrkr2011_TAT_2.

 ### Tags in columns